tefdara/Wavecraft/README.md

 Where `operation` is the operation to perform, `options` are the options for the operation, and `arg` is the path to the audio, metadata, or dataset file.

 Replace `operation_name` with the name of the operation you want to perform.
 The available operations so far are.
-All the operations can be done on a single file or a directory of files:
+All the operations can be done on a single file or batch process a directory of files:

 - `segment`: Segment an audio file based on onsets or other methods.
 - `extract`: Extract features from an audio file.
 - `proxim`: Calculate proximity metrics for a dataset.
 It can find the most similar sounds in a dataset based on various metrics.
 - `decompose`: Decompose an audio file using various methods.
 - `filter`: Apply filters to an audio files.
+- `fade`: Apply fades to an audio file.
 - `norm`: Normalise an audio file.
 - `wmetadata`: Write metadata to an audio file.
 - `info`: Get information about an audio file.